Cardinal-Cryptography/AlephBFT/README.md

 ```
 ./examples/blockchain/run_blockchain 4
 ```
 where `4` in the above is the number of committee members and can be replaced by any reasonable number.
 Running this script will result in generating log files `node0.log, node1.log, ...` corresponding to subsequent nodes.
-As one of the last log messages the achieved transactions per second count should be displayed.
+The achieved transactions per second should be among the final log messages in these files.

 ### Tests